thesarahmeister/workshops/lessons/github/slides.md

 ---
 title: "'Git'-ing better: Collaborating on your research with version control and GitHub"
-date: 2014-12-05
-author: Luke & Daiva
+author: Daiva & Luke
+date: 2015-04-17
+layout: page
+sidebar: false
 classoption: xcolor=dvipsnames
-output:
-    beamer_presentation:
+tag:
+    - Lessons
+    - Slides
+    - GitHub
+categories:
+    - Lessons
+    - GitHub
-        slide_level: 1
+slide-level: 1
+fontsize: 8pt
 header-includes:
-    - \input{opt/slideOptions.tex}
+    - \input{../slideOptions.tex}
 ---

 # Welcome back! #

 ## Purpose: ##

 To review Git in more detail, give you more practice exercises that mimic what you may do in your day-to-day research activities, and show you how GitHub can be used for collaboration.

 # Caveat: We aren't here to teach statistics #